martinezdelariva/lens/README.md

 #### Property strategy

-Does not need getters.
+Does not need setters.
 Internally uses a closure bind to the given object which get/set the properties.

 Update the _street_ `Address`: